 Management is responsible for the other information.
-The other information obtained at the date of this auditors' report is the information included in the Report of the Board of Directors as set out on pages 1 to 4, and the annual report, which is expected to be made available to us after that date.
+The other information comprises the information included in the Report of the Board of Directors as set out on pages 1 to 4.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.